 So, as a small business, what are the little ways in which you can be more eco-friendly?

 Recycling is the big and obvious one, but businesses still don’t do enough, especially smaller ones that don’t feel they’re under the same amount of scrutiny as the global players.
 Walk around your place of work and you’ll spot countless instances of things being thrown away when they could actually be recycled.
 Paper especially often gets thrown away with general waste; ensure you’ve got dedicated skips for it.
 It’s important for small businesses to recycle, as they often produce more waste than a family would.
 By working with The Waste Removal Company, you’re not only doing your part for the environment; it’s also good for your business’s image.
 The key here is to educate your staff, and get everyone into the routine of recycling everything they possibly can.
-It’s possible to recycle just about anything — even metal, so make scrap metal recycling and copper recycling a must in your business.
+These days it’s possible to recycle just about anything — even metal, so make scrap metal recycling and copper recycling a must in your business.
 In addition, make sure to dispose off trash or food waste properly.
 You may hire a commercial trash removal company to pick up the trash or food waste from your business.

 Power requirements are one of the major causes of pollution, particularly when not using clean fuels.
 If you’re lucky, you may be able to get your power from a renewable source, or you may even be able to generate your own with something like a solar panel (take a look at the Critical Power site to get an idea of what you can do small-scale).
 Many businesses are tied to whatever their lease allows them, which means that simply cutting down on power use is the best option.
 Again, it’s quite simple but not enough businesses do it.
 Consider putting all lights on sensors so they can’t be left on, and where possible, switch to computers and equipment that don’t use as much power.
 An old desktop can use significantly more than newer notebooks and tablets.